 Music is full of self-similar patterns and this is particularly true for drum parts.

 Researchers came to this conclusion at Harvard, by studying one song in particular, I Keep Forgettin’ by Michael McDonald, featuring the legendary Jeff Porcaro at the drumkit.
 In this song, they found fractals especially in the hi-hat parts, for both rhythm and loudness.

 In conclusion, all the studies involving the effects of drumming on our brains concluded that these are positive on our intelligence and our mind in general.
 It is fair to say drummers might be smarter than the average person because of their ability to coordinate their limbs independently, as well as for their instinctive use of complex mathematical patterns and schemes.

-They may not know much about harmony or music scales, but, like many other musicians, drummers can develop incredible benefits in terms on memory, speech, and coordination.
+They may not know much about harmony or music scales, but, like many other musicians, drummers can develop incredible benefits in terms of memory, speech, and coordination.

-You better not question your drummer’s musicality and problem-solving abilities next time you meet him or her in the rehearsing room: science got their back!
+You better not question your drummer’s musicality and problem-solving abilities next time you meet him or her in the rehearsing room: science got its back!